kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

 }
 ```

-Creates a new `KuzzleDocument` object, using its constructor.
+Creates a new `Document` object, using its constructor.

 ### documentFactory([id], [content])